shivanandham/pregnancy-assistant/README.md

 ## Privacy & Security

 - **No Authentication**: App assumes single user per device
-- **Local Data**: All data is stored locally and synced to Firebase
+- **Local Data**: All data is stored locally and synced to PostgreSQL
-- **API Key Security**: Perplexity API key is kept secure on the backend
+- **API Key Security**: Google Gemini API key is kept secure on the backend
 - **Medical Disclaimer**: AI responses include appropriate medical disclaimers

 ## Troubleshooting

 ### Common Issues

-1. **Firebase Connection Issues**:
+1. **Database Connection Issues**:
-   - Ensure `google-services.json` is in the correct location
+   - Ensure PostgreSQL is running on the server
-   - Check Firebase project configuration
+   - Check database credentials and connection string
-   - Verify Firestore rules allow read/write
+   - Verify network connectivity to the database server

 2. **API Connection Issues**:
    - Verify backend is deployed and accessible
    - Check API service URL in the app
-   - Ensure Perplexity API key is valid
+   - Ensure Google Gemini API key is valid

 3. **Build Issues**:
    - Run `flutter clean` and `flutter pub get`